aeugmatic/kueh-chat/README.md

 # KuehChat

 ## Introduction
-A NicoNico-style chat, with additional styling and off-screen easing for messages.
+A NicoNico-style chat for StreamElements with additional styling and off-screen easing for messages.

 Additional inspiration borrowed from https://github.com/tekigg/niconico-twitch.